ReactVision/expo-starter-kit-typescript/README.md

    - No plane constraints
    - Ideal for floating objects or free-form placement

+3. **`FixedDistance`** (Physics Demo)
+   - Keeps object at a fixed distance from the camera/user during drag
+   - Most stable for AR interactions with physics
+   - Object maintains consistent scale/distance while being repositioned
+   - Works well with physics bodies as it doesn't override collision detection when released

-Both require an `onDrag` callback to handle position updates during drag events.
+All drag types can include an `onDrag` callback to handle position updates during drag events.

 ### Metro Configuration